Opportunities for Students

 A standout student initiative is Bates Night in Town, created in collaboration with local merchants and restaurateurs: an uplifting celebration of food, fun and student-produced arts.

 Not find what you are looking for?
-Click here to check out a list of all arts-related clubs and organizations on campus.
+Click here to check out list of clubs and organizations on campus.
 Still coming up empty handed?
 Start a group of your own.
 Bates offers a wealth of resources and the opportunities are limitless.